 Philadelphia’s diverse restaurants not only help to power the local economy, but they also give the city’s neighborhoods their distinct character.
-During the yellow and green phases of reopening, restaurants throughout the city will need expanded capacity to maintain proper social distancing.
+During the modified green phase of reopening, restaurants throughout the city need expanded capacity to maintain proper social distancing.

 We’re committed to ensuring that all Philadelphia restaurants—across all neighborhoods—have an equal opportunity to reopen safely and earn a living by offering outdoor dining.

-Restaurants that have patio areas on their properties or already have sidewalk café licenses will be able to offer outdoor seating starting Friday, June 12, as long as they follow COVID-19 safety precautions and have current, valid restaurant licenses.
+Restaurants that have patio areas on their properties or already have sidewalk café licenses are able to offer outdoor seating, as long as they follow COVID-19 safety precautions and have current, valid restaurant licenses.

 Businesses without existing permits, and those who wish to expand their existing outdoor dining footprint, are encouraged to apply for our new outdoor dining options.
 Registration and approval is required for new or expanded outdoor dining prior to opening.

-Restaurants will have four potential options based on their location:
+Restaurants have four potential options based on their location: